kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 ###### Will enabling / using this feature result in any new API calls?

 Yes.
-For each Job, the following additional API calls are made:
-- `GET Workload` - 1 per Job sync
+The Job controller uses informers and listers for `Workload` and `PodGroup` for lookups and watches.
+The following additional API calls are made when this feature is enabled:
 - `CREATE Workload` - 1 per Job creation
-- `GET PodGroup` - 1 per Job sync
 - `CREATE PodGroup` - 1 per Job creation
-- `PATCH PodGroup.status` - 1 per scheduling decision
-- `WATCH Workload` - Continuous
-- `WATCH PodGroup` - Continuous

 ###### Will enabling / using this feature result in introducing new API types?